nbhester/nbhester/README.md

-- Hi, I’m Noah Hester and in spite of joining Github in 2014 this is my first serious foray into it.
-- I’m interested in all things IT.
+- Hi, I’m Noah Hester and I’m interested in most things IT.
+Unrelated, I've never met anyone that does Biztalk.
-- Perl5 was my first language that ran in production and I prefer it over python, but python _is_ the new shiny.
+- Perl5 was my first language that ran in production.
 - I am studying for my Cisco CCNP-EI and now with new found desire to earn my CCIE-EI.
 ---
 - I am settling into Qubes OS for my desktop.
 Currently it's on a Compaq/HP desktop (circa 2013) with an i5 cpu and 32GB of ram.
 A SSD is mandatory.
-- I’m ~~looking to collaborate on~~ going to wear a PineTime64 watch (https://www.pine64.org/pinetime/).
-Its companion, the PinePhone64 with Manjaro Linux OS, if you carry an extra battery and a battery charger, it *could* be a daily driver after you add in a low end point 'n shoot for your mobile photos.
+- I’m into the PinePhone64 with Manjaro Linux OS and if you carry an extra battery and a battery charger it *could* be a daily driver after you add in a low end point 'n shoot for your mobile photos.
 Breaking away from the market leaders will not be easy.